Johnson called a 'disgrace' for using murdered MP's name in Brexit uproar

 — Boris Johnson (@BorisJohnson) September 25, 2019

-In response, Labour leader Jeremy Corbyn repeated his call for the prime minister to quit.
+In response, Labour leader Jeremy Corbyn repeated his call for Mr Johnson to quit.

 Opposition parties will not back an election until they are sure that a no-deal Brexit is off the table.

-They are suspicious that Mr Johnson will not comply with the terms of the Benn Act, which is aimed at delaying Brexit beyond the October 31 deadline if no agreement has been reached.
+They are suspicious that Mr Johnson will not comply with the terms of the Benn Act, which is aimed at delaying Brexit beyond October 31 if no agreement has been reached.
+On Wednesday, Mr Johnson repeatedly called it the “surrender act” – to the frustration of opposition MPs, who shouted “disgusting” every time he used the term.

-A defiant Mr Johnson taunted Mr Corbyn over his refusal to back an election.
+A defiant Mr Johnson also taunted Mr Corbyn for his refusal to back an election.

 “I think the people outside this House understand what is happening,” he said.